 If you are a service linked to preparing for adulthood we would like to advertise what you do on The Local Offer.
 Please complete this form today.

-The Space@Connexions is a service that provides information, advice, support to young people from 12 to 25 years old.
+The Space@Connexions provides information, advice and support to young people from 12 to 25 years old on many topics.

 Where do I start?